murty2/filter-dkimsign/README.md

 The benefit of using -D option is that you do not have to specify -d option 100 times, assuming you have 100 domains.

-**CAUTION: If use -D option, first make sure that domain (used in From: header) has DKIM configured for it in DNS properly.
+**CAUTION: If you use -D option, first make sure that domain (used in From: header) has DKIM configured for it in DNS properly.
 Otherwise mail can bounce (unless your domain has proper DMARC configuration and your SPF alignment succeeds)**